 Publishing diploma boosts chances of securing a job

-Chances of securing a first job are higher if you have completed the Graduate Diploma in Publishing, as graduates get help to find internships, or editor/editorial assistant positions.
+Chances of securing a job are higher if you have completed the Graduate Diploma in Publishing, as graduates get help to find internships, or editor/editorial assistant positions.

-Editors may work for:
+Editors are often self-employed.
+They may work for:

 - publishing companies that produce books, newspapers, magazines or educational resources